Hazel Wood High School: History

 Broad Oak High School was formed from various mergers, with previous schools including Ashmeadow, Bellgate, Seedfield and Wellington.

 In 2019, the school changed its name from Broad Oak Sports College to Hazel Wood High School.

 School organisation

 When Ofsted visited in 2014, they found a smaller than average secondary school with a highly mobile population.
 It entered its mainly White British heritage students early for GCSE.
 This was classified as a good school.

 In 2018 Ofsted judged the school had changed in many ways.
 There had been a large turnover of staff including two changes of headteacher, and the pupils now came from diverse backgrounds, many (a quarter) from families where English was not the mother tongue.
 The school met the Department for Education's definition of a coasting school based on key stage 4 academic performance results in 2015 to 2017.
 Ofsted judged the school inadequate.
 The governors were removed and an Interim Executive Board put in place.
 The name of the school was changed.

-The school are transitioning from the old curriculum inherited from Broad Oak, toward that of the 2020-2035 Strategy.
-For Key Stage 3, Year 7 is taught in mixed ability classes as would happen in a primary school.
-In year 8 and 9 students are setted in maths English and science.
-The sole language taught is Spanish.
-For Key Stage 4 there options allowing all English Baccalaureate choices.